ahlisbon/diacriticsAndNengo/README.md

 ## Prerequisites
 - for PCs only.
 ## Installing
-1. Download the "marconsAndNengo.ahk" file from the gitHub project home page.
+1. Download the "marconsAndNengo.ahk" file from the GitHub project home page.
 2. Double click the "macronAndNengo.ahk" file after you've downloaded the file.
    - You will see a green square with a white "H" in the Windows taskbar on the lower-right.
 If not, click the up arrow to see if it's in the expanded grid of background programs running on your PC.
 You should see it there.
-3. Consult the how to use selection below to know which key combinations activate each feature.
-Also be sure to read the detailed instructions on swapping the IME with the Caps Lock key and how to do year conversions.
+3. Consult the "How to Use" section below to know which key combinations activate each feature.
+4. Also be sure to read:
+   - the detailed instructions on swapping the IME with the Caps Lock key
+   - how to do year conversions.